ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Example use cases might be:

 - Adding items to a message queue to trigger actions within your application, such as sending a customer email.
 - Update an in-memory database to record live counts of activity.
 - Writing data to a text file to push data into an SQL database.

 The changes feed can be filtered with a filter function, by using a similar technique to [filtering during replication](#filtered-replications).

-*Example of using HTTP to filter the changes feed:*
+### Example of using HTTP to filter the changes feed

 ```http
 GET /$DATABASE/_changes?feed=continuous&include_docs=true&since=now&filter=mydesigndoc/myfilter HTTP/1.1